-DATE: WEDNESDAY, JULY 1, 2020
+DATE: WEDNESDAY, SEPTEMBER 2, 2020

-ITEM II: Discussion on possible Zoning Ordinance Amendment - Village Commercial I (VC-I) The applicant is proposing an amendment to the Freeport Zoning Ordinance that would allow for additions to existing single-family dwellings in the Village Commercial I District.
-An amendment to Section 413 Village Commercial I (VC-I) of the Freeport Zoning Ordinance would be required.
+ITEM II: Zoning Ordinance Amendment - Village Commercial I (VC-I) - Single Family Dwelling - PUBLIC HEARING The applicant is proposing an amendment to Section 413 Village Commercial I (VC-I) of the Town of Freeport Zoning Ordinance.
+The change would allow existing single-family dwellings in the District to be a permitted use.
 Applicants: Gary and Heather Sylvester, 19 Morse Street (Tax Assessor Map 11, Lot 49).

 Background: The applicant currently owns a property that contains a single-family dwelling and is located in the Village Commercial I (VC-I) Zoning District (see attached map of the VC-I Zoning District).
-Per Section 413 of the Freeport Zoning Ordinance (attached), single family dwellings are not permitted uses within the District.
+Per Section 413 of the Freeport Zoning Ordinance (attached), single family dwellings are currently not permitted uses within the District.
 Since the use is not permitted, it is considered a non-conforming use and per Section 202 of the Freeport Zoning Ordinance, the only way the applicant is allowed to expand the use would be to seek approval from the Board of Appeals which would have the ability to grant a one-time expansion of a non-conforming use up to maximum of 15% of the gross floor area of the existing structure(s).
 To obtain a variance, the applicant would have to demonstrate that they have an "undue hardship" which is hard to demonstrate if they have any use of the property.